 Have an Irish tea party on St. Patrick's Day.
 This simple recipe is, essentially, a Jameson and green tea drink, but there's a fun twist that makes it a little more interesting and very memorable.

 The surprise you'll find in this drink is a hint of absinthe.
-The "green fairy" is a very intensely flavored spirit that can easily overpower any drink.
-Here, however, it is handled with care and used to simply rinse the glass, leaving behind its characteristic taste and softly accenting the spiked iced tea.
+It's a very intensely flavored spirit that can easily overpower any drink.
+Here, however, it is handled with care and used to simply rinse the glass, leaving behind its characteristic anise taste and softly accenting the spiked iced tea.
 It's a technique that's been used for decades, including in the funky classic called the monkey gland.

 This recipe comes from Jameson Irish Whiskey, so it naturally favors that brand, and it is a good pairing choice for both the chilled sweet tea and the absinthe.
-If you're typically a fan of drinks like the classic whiskey ginger, this should be a nice alternative and that absinthe kiss is sure to invigorate your taste buds.
+If you're typically a fan of drinks like the whiskey ginger, this should be a nice alternative and that absinthe kiss is sure to invigorate your taste buds.

 1/4 ounce absinthe